Greg Walters: Georgetown Raiders

 Walters was the head coach and general manager of the Georgetown Raiders in the Ontario Junior Hockey League for eight seasons, from the 2010–11 season to the 2017–18 season.
 In his second season with Georgetown, the Raiders won their division and conference titles, and Walters was named the 2011–12 OJHL Coach of the Year.
 During his third season with the Raiders, Walters was selected by Hockey Canada in cooperation with the Canadian Junior Hockey League, to be the head coach of Canada East for the 2012 World Junior A Challenge, along with assistant coaches Sheldon Keefe and Jason Nobili.
 His team finished in fourth place in 2012, but in the 2011 World Junior A Challenge as an assistant coach, his team won the silver medal.
 In the 2016–17 season, Walters led Georgetown to its best season in team history to date, with a record of 45–5–2–2, finishing first overall in the OJHL with 94 points.
 Walters was named the 2016-17 OJHL Coach of the Year, and the 2016-17 CJHL Coach of the Year.
 He was also named OJHL Executive of the Year in his role as the team's general manager.
 During his eight-season tenure with the Raiders, he led the team to a 295–96–16–16 regular season record.
 While in Georgetown, Walters coached future NHL players Evan Rodrigues, and Scott Wilson.

 Oshawa Generals

 Walters was named head coach of the Oshawa Generals on June 11, 2018, and assistant coaches Greg Nemisz and Nathan McIver remained with the team.
 Walters said that his coaching style will be defence-first team, including blocking shots, and a quick counter attack.
 After two seasons coached, he left the Generals following the cancelled 2020–21 season.

 Owen Sound Attack

 Walters was named head coach of the Owen Sound Attack on June 30, 2021.
+He served parts of three seasons as head coach, and was dismissed on October 16, 2023.